nomo-app/nomo-app.github.io/README.md

 The Nomo App includes the following frameworks for developers:

-- WebOns: Run WebOns within the Nomo App, including decentralized Apps ("_DApps_").
+- WebOns: Run WebOns within the Nomo App, including Decentralized Apps ("_DApps_").
 - Nomo-ID: A protocol for authenticating via the Nomo App.

 ## WebOns